Your academy is more than a place to train.

 v1.1 · 6 domains live · built by practitioners · The Way OSS

-Practitioners shaking hands on the mat
+Practitioners training on the mat

 The world is being disrupted faster than meaning can keep up.